YoungBrendanM/CS-4450ParserProject/README.md

 We also have completed Bonus #2, whose build requirements will be listed as well

-The final deliverable will be viewable using a jar file, and will automatically run the commands to generate and show the parse tree using ANTLR.
+The final deliverable will be viewable using a .jar file, and will automatically run the commands to generate and show the parse tree using ANTLR.

 ## Team Members